nvoynov/punch/README.md

 #### Punch::Sentry

-[Sentry](https://github.com/nvoynov/punch/blob/master/lib/punch/basics/sentry.rb) that is a simple module with straight and only purpose - to ensure that argument is valid or raise failure otherwise.
+[Sentry](https://github.com/nvoynov/punch/blob/master/lib/punch/basics/sentry.rb) is a simple module with straight and only purpose - to ensure that argument is valid or raise failure otherwise.

 ```ruby
 ShortString = Sentry.new(:str, "must be String[3..100]"